ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

   SCT and an STH any time after the log's MMD has elapsed from the issuance of the SCT.
-The log's inability to provide either proof will not be externally cryptographically-verifiable, as it may be indistinguishable from a network error.
+The log's inability to provide either proof will not be externally cryptographically-verifiable, as it may be indistinguishable from a network error. [note that mirrors do not need the log to respond to verify SCTs or STHs]

 # IANA considerations